kedwards-io/terraform-beginner-bootcamp-2023/journal/week0.md

 }
 ```

-We'll need to generate AWS CLI credentials from IAM User in order to use the AWS CLI.
+We'll need to generate AWS CLI credentials from the IAM User in order to use the AWS CLI.

 ## Terraform Basics

 ### Terraform Registry

-Terraform sources their providers and modules from the Terraform registry with is located at [registry.terraform.io](https://registry.terraform.io)
+Terraform sources its providers and modules from the Terraform registry which is located at [registry.terraform.io](https://registry.terraform.io)

 - **Providers** are an interface to APIs that will allow you to create resources in Terraform.
 - **Modules** are a way to make large amounts of terraform code modular, portable, and shareable.